-The last three years have been a challenging time for central bankers and policymakers.
+The last three years have been a challenging time for central bankers and policy-makers.
 And yet significant challenges lie ahead.
 The crisis exposed gaps in the existing regulatory frameworks and raised questions about previously accepted beliefs and practices.
-We are still trying to understand the key lessons from the crisis so we can determine the reforms to the financial system, regulatory structures and policy instruments that are needed to enhance financial stability.
+We are still trying to understand the key lessons from the crisis so we can determine the reforms to the financial systems, regulatory structures and policy instruments that are needed to enhance financial stability in the future.
 But it is clear that a major element of these reforms will be the development and implementation of effective macroprudential frameworks empowering some form of agency to identify system-wide risks to financial stability, and providing the instruments to prevent and mitigate those risks.